Ending Your Marriage or Domestic Partnership in Washington without Children: The Basics

 Talk with a lawyer.

-Get the do-it-yourself packets that you need.
+Get the do-it-yourself packets you need.

 See Section 8 below.

-What is a Temporary Order?
+Whatis a Temporary Family Law Order?

-Do I need a Temporary Order?
+Do I need a Temporary Family Law Order?

 It depends.
 Ask yourself:

-Do you need to ask the court for help to order the other party to do something (or to stop doing something)?
+Do you need to ask the court to order the other party to do (or stop doing) something?

-You may ask the court to order many types of things in a temporary order, including:
+You may ask for many types of things in a temporary family law order, including:

-Orders for maintenance, attorney's fees, or use of your property, such as the house or car;
+Orders for maintenance, attorney's fees, or use of your property, such as the house or car

-Order that one party can live in the house and the other cannot.
+Order that one party can live in the house and the other cannot

-Do I need an Emergency Order?
+Do I need an Immediate Restraining Order?

 What if the other party has hurt me?

 If you are afraid that the other party may hurt or threaten you, the court can issue special orders to help protect you from harm.
-If you have been a victim of domestic violence, or have been threatened with injury, consider asking the court to award you a Domestic Violence Protection Order.
-You can do this before or after you file for dissolution.
-You may also ask that a permanent protection order be entered as part of the final orders in the divorce.
+If you have been a victim of domestic violence, or have been threatened with injury, consider asking for a Domestic Violence Protection Order.
+You can do this before or after filing for divorce.
+You may also ask the court to enter a permanent protection order as part of the final orders in the divorce.
 A Domestic Violence Protection Order can:

 For more information about getting a Protection Order, contact your court's protection order advocates, your local domestic violence program, or call the 24-hour statewide domestic violence hotline at 1-800-562-6025.